NishitaErvantikar9/Digital-Marketing-Bootcamp/README.md

 ## Market Research
-First step to marking you, your product or your client's product is proper market research relevant to the product.
+First step to marketing you, your product or your client's product is proper market research relevant to the product.
 Finding answers to questions like :

 - Finding who the Target Audience is?